 2.1 Experimental sit and Treatment details

 The work has been carried out in the Department of Seed Science and Technology, Tamil Nadu Agricultural University, Coimbatore, in the year 2024-2025.
-The fully ripened berries were collected from ARS, Vaigaidam.
-The berries were graded based on their size and berries were surface sterilized with 2% sodium oxychloride (NaOCl) for 5 min and then treated with 80% ethanol for 5 min, followed by rinsing thrice with distilled water.
+The fully ripened berries of Solanum trilobatum L. were collected from ARS, Vaigaidam.
+The berries were graded based on their size and berries were surface sterilized with 2% Sodium oxychloride (NaOCl) for 5 min and then treated with 80% ethanol for 5 min, followed by rinsing thrice with distilled water.
 The seeds were extracted using the following methods such as Fermentation- fully ripened fruits were gently squeezed to liberate the seeds with pulp.
 The seeds and mucilage were allowed for fermentation for 12 and 24 hrs.
-Acid method- The fully ripened fruit were gently squeezed to liberate the seeds with pulp.
+In acid method the fully ripened fruits were gently squeezed to liberate the seeds with pulp.
 Twenty grams of pulp was taken and hydrochloric acid @ 20 ml/kg and 25 ml/kg was added.
 After continuous stirring, the pulp and acid mixture were allowed for 1,2,3 min (Fig. 1).
-Alkali method- The fully ripened fruit were gently squeezed to liberate the seeds with pulp.
-Twenty gram of pulp was taken and sodium bi-carbonate (0.5 %) were added and allowed for 12 and 24 h. the following treatments were tested: T1: Squeezing of fruits to liberate the seeds, T2: T1+ Fermentation of seeds for 12 hrs, T3:T1+ Fermentation of seeds for 24 hrs, T4: Extraction by Acid method (HCl @ 20ml/kg for 1 mins), T5: Extraction by Acid method (HCl @ 20ml/kg for 2 mins), T6: Extraction by Acid method (HCl @ 20ml/kg for 3 mins), T7: Extraction by Acid method (HCl @ 25ml/kg for 1 mins), T8: Extraction by Acid method (HCl @ 25ml/kg for 2 mins), T9: Extraction by Acid method (HCl @ 25ml/kg for 3 mins), T10: Extraction by Alkali method (Sodium bicarbonate @ 0.5% for 12 hrs), T11: Extraction by Alkali method (Sodium bicarbonate @ 0.5% for 24 hrs).
+In alkali method, the fully ripened fruits were gently squeezed to liberate the seeds with pulp.
+Twenty gram of pulp was taken and sodium bi-carbonate (0.5 %) were added and allowed for 12 and 24 h.
+The following treatments were tested: T1: Squeezing of fruits to liberate the seeds, T2: T1+ Fermentation of seeds for 12 hrs, T3:T1+ Fermentation of seeds for 24 hrs, T4: Extraction by Acid method (HCl @ 20ml/kg for 1 mins), T5: Extraction by Acid method (HCl @ 20ml/kg for 2 mins), T6: Extraction by Acid method (HCl @ 20ml/kg for 3 mins), T7: Extraction by Acid method (HCl @ 25ml/kg for 1 mins), T8: Extraction by Acid method (HCl @ 25ml/kg for 2 mins), T9: Extraction by Acid method (HCl @ 25ml/kg for 3 mins), T10: Extraction by Alkali method (Sodium bicarbonate @ 0.5% for 12 hrs), T11: Extraction by Alkali method (Sodium bicarbonate @ 0.5% for 24 hrs).
 After the seeds were extracted using different treatment, the seeds were washed repeatedly for 4 to 5 times to remove the traces of impurities present in the seed coat seeds were dried under shade at room temperature.

-2.2 Seed recovery percentage and 100 seed weight
+2.2 Seed recovery percentage and 100-seed weight

-The seeds extracted from the berries with the different treatments, such as fermentation and acid, alkaline and the seeds were shaded for 48 hr as recommended (Murugeshwari et al., 2022).
-The seed recovery has been calculated using following formula and expressed in percentage (%).
+The seeds extracted from the berries with the different treatments, such as fermentation and acid, alkaline and the seeds were shade dried for 48 hr as recommended (Murugeshwari et al., 2022).
+The seed recovery was calculated using following formula and expressed in percentage (%).
 Followed by the weight of 100 seeds was calculated and the mean value was expressed in gram.
 Seed recovery (%) = Dry weight of seed/ Weight of pulp ×100

 2.3 Germination percentage and seedling growth parameters

 The seeds were subjected to germination test using paper medium (top of paper method).
-Four replicates of 100 seeds each have been placed in a germination room maintained with 25±20C temperature and 95±2% relative humidity.
-After 21 days, the normal seedlings have been counted and it is expressed as percentage (ISTA., 2019).
+Four replicates of 100 seeds each were placed in a germination room maintained with 25±20C temperature and 95±2% relative humidity.
+After 21 days, the normal seedlings were counted and it is expressed as percentage (ISTA., 2019).

 Germination (%) = Number of normal seedlings/ Total number of seeds sown ×100